Menu Close

 • Location: Drottningholm Palace in Stockholm is located on Lovön in Ekerö municipality, about ten kilometres outside the city centre.

 • Metro and bus: You can travel here by metro and bus.
-Take the metro to Brommaplan and then take bus 301 or 177 to Skärvik, bus 312 to Adelsö, bus 309 to Kaggeholm, bus 336 to Svartsjö, bus 302 to Knalleborg or bus 176 to Stenhamra and get off at Drottningholm.
-Check current times on SL website.
+Take the metro to Brommaplan and then bus 301 or 177 towards Skärvik, bus 312 towards Adelsö, bus 309 towards Kaggeholm, bus 336 towards Svartsjö, bus 302 towards Knalleborg or bus 176 towards Stenhamra.
+Check current times on SL's website.

-• Boat: You can get to Drottningholm by boat, by the Streamline the canal company.
-The journey takes place on the ships M/S Angantyr, M/S Carl Philip or the steamship S/S Drottningholm.
-All full-day departures have a restaurant on board, and on other trips there is a cafeteria.
+• Boat: You can get to Drottningholm by boat, with Strömma kanalbolaget.
+The journey is on the ships M/S Angantyr, M/S Carl Philip or the steamship S/S Drottningholm.
+All full-time departures have a restaurant on board, and on other trips there is a cafeteria.
 The boat journey takes approximately one hour, one way.
-Please note that there is a combination ticket that includes the boat trip and admission to the Palace, China Castle and the Palace Theatre.
+Please note that there is a combination ticket that includes the boat trip as well as entrance to the palace, China Palace and the Palace Theatre.

 • Car: You can drive your own car or use car hire to get to Drottningholm Palace.
 The route is about 11 kilometres from T-centralen and is estimated to take about 30 minutes to drive.
 There are two visitor car parks at the palace, also for buses and people with reduced mobility.
 A fee is charged for the car park.